collapsed-stacks/startups/questions/3430/are-there-affiliate-networks-that-can-work-for-saas-it-businesses.md

 - tagged: `sales`, `affiliate-marketing`
 - score: 2

-<p>I'm brainstorming ways that will grow my customer base for my new product.
-I have sufficient reasons to believe that I'll have 50-100 customers in a relatively short time, based on the growth of my existing product, migration of users from it onto my new-gen product, and the overall market needs.</p>
+I'm brainstorming ways that will grow my customer base for my new product.
+I have sufficient reasons to believe that I'll have 50-100 customers in a relatively short time, based on the growth of my existing product, migration of users from it onto my new-gen product, and the overall market needs.

-<p>Unfortunately, 50-100 customers (these are primarely IT shops) is not enough to support my development team (4 devs), myself, and my part time marketing consultant, let alone hire someone to do purely sales.</p>
+Unfortunately, 50-100 customers (these are primarely IT shops) is not enough to support my development team (4 devs), myself, and my part time marketing consultant, let alone hire someone to do purely sales.

-<p>Can affiliate networks help bring inbound IT professionals, or are they mostly reserved for the "coupon" crowds?
+Can affiliate networks help bring inbound IT professionals, or are they mostly reserved for the "coupon" crowds?
 If so, which ones would be good to research?
-Alternatively, are there services that help one with a partner-sales network/channel management?</p>
+Alternatively, are there services that help one with a partner-sales network/channel management?

-<p>I have other plans to bring in customers, but was wondering if some sort of commission-based service could bring a nice flow of signups?</p>
+I have other plans to bring in customers, but was wondering if some sort of commission-based service could bring a nice flow of signups?

 ## Answer 3432